syedaxsad-code/-Amplitude-Modulation-and-Demodulation-using-NumPy-and-Matplotlib/README.md

 3. Generate Message Signal: Define the message signal as a cosine wave.
 4. Generate Carrier Signal: Define the carrier signal as a cosine wave.
 5. Modulate Signal: Apply the AM formula to obtain the modulated signal.
-6. Plot the Signals: Use Matplotlib to plot the message signal, carrier signal, and modulated signal.
+6. Plot the Signals: Use Matplotlib to plot the message signal, carrier signal, and modulated signal

+__Program__ :

  __Output__: